jiangdunchun/WampFramework/WampFramework/MDFiles/Instruction_of_WampFramework.md

 ### Byte[] Mode

 Every part of message has length limit for itself.
-This chart explain the content of byte[] mode message(`*`represents this item is not essential).
+This chart explains the content of byte[] mode message(`*`represents this item is not essential).

  Index| Content | Type| Length
  :----: | :----: | :----: | :----: